mitdbg/wifivis/README.md

 # Usage

-Go to root of the repo and run an HTTP Server:
+Go to root of the repo and run the server in threaded mode

-    python -m SimpleHTTPServer
+    python server.py --threaded <IP or Hostname> <PORT>

-Navigate your browser to `http://localhost:8000/`
+Navigate your browser to `http://<IP or Hostname>:<PORT>/`